Selene-xu/TeachForChinaCornell/AGG20.md

 <p>•2 minutes ago</p>
 <p>Hello from the Silicon Valley and Pacific Links Foundation.
 We’re a nonprofit organization working to prevent human trafficking.
 One of our goals is deploying more technological solutions to widen our impact.
 Look forward to connecting and learning together!</p>

+<p>Haha, Jaime, you are smart to promote!
+We run a not-for-profit social media community to help people worldwide find success, happiness, and friendship.
+Show us your positivity at www.breakdiving.io <p>